2020 Penn State Nittany Lions football team

 The 2020 Penn State Nittany Lions football team represented the Pennsylvania State University in the 2020 NCAA Division I FBS football season as a member of the Big Ten Conference.
 The team was led by seventh-year head coach James Franklin.

 On August 11, 2020, the Big Ten Conference canceled all fall sports competitions due to the COVID-19 pandemic.
 On September 16, the Big Ten reinstated the football season, announcing an eight-game season beginning on October 24.

 On November 21, after losing to Iowa, Penn State's record dropped to 0–5, the worst start in the program's history, dating to 1887.
 The team went on to win its final four games, finishing the regular season at 4–5.
 On December 19, the program announced that it was removing itself from consideration for a bowl game.

-Previous season

-The Nittany Lions finished the 2019 season 11–2, and had a conference record of 7–2.
-They received an invitation to the 2019 Cotton Bowl Classic where they defeated the No.17 Memphis Tigers 53–39.
-Penn State finished the 2019 season ranked No. 9 in both the AP Poll and Coaches Poll.